Authorize access to Event Hubs resources using Microsoft Entra ID

 The authentication step requires that an application request contains an OAuth 2.0 access token at runtime.
 If an application is running within an Azure entity such as an Azure VM, a virtual machine scale set, or an Azure Function app, it can use a managed identity to access the resources.
-To learn how to authenticate requests made by a managed identity to Event Hubs service, see Authenticate access to Azure Event Hubs resources with Azure Active Directory and managed identities for Azure Resources.
+To learn how to authenticate requests made by a managed identity to Event Hubs service, see Authenticate access to Azure Event Hubs resources with Microsoft Entra ID and managed identities for Azure Resources.

 The authorization step requires that one or more Azure roles be assigned to the security principal.
 Azure Event Hubs provides Azure roles that encompass sets of permissions for Event Hubs resources.
 The roles that are assigned to a security principal determine the permissions that the principal will have.
 For more information about Azure roles, see Azure built-in roles for Azure Event Hubs.

-Native applications and web applications that make requests to Event Hubs can also authorize with Azure AD.
-To learn how to request an access token and use it to authorize requests for Event Hubs resources, see Authenticate access to Azure Event Hubs with Azure AD from an application.
+Native applications and web applications that make requests to Event Hubs can also authorize with Microsoft Entra ID.
+To learn how to request an access token and use it to authorize requests for Event Hubs resources, see Authenticate access to Azure Event Hubs with Microsoft Entra ID from an application.

 Assign Azure roles for access rights

-When an Azure role is assigned to an Azure AD security principal, Azure grants access to those resources for that security principal.
+When an Azure role is assigned to a Microsoft Entra security principal, Azure grants access to those resources for that security principal.
 Access can be scoped to the level of subscription, the resource group, the Event Hubs namespace, or any resource under it.
-An Azure AD security principal may be a user, or an application service principal, or a managed identity for Azure resources.
+A Microsoft Entra security principal can be a user, or an application service principal, or a managed identity for Azure resources.

 Azure built-in roles for Azure Event Hubs

-Azure provides the following Azure built-in roles for authorizing access to Event Hubs data using Azure AD and OAuth:
+Azure provides the following Azure built-in roles for authorizing access to Event Hubs data using Microsoft Entra ID and OAuth:

 For Schema Registry built-in roles, see Schema Registry roles.